SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Methods

 \subsection{Symmetric formulation}

-As discussed in Section \ref{sec:intro}, we want our method to be symmetric.
+As discussed in Section \ref{sec:intro}, we want our method to be cycle consistent.
+That is, since in the ideal case of $f$ finding the correct coordinate mapping between any given inputs $x_A$ and $x_B$, $f(x_A, x_B)$ and $f(x_B, x_A)$ should be inverses of each other.
+Hence enforcing such a property by construction should provide a useful constraint on the optimization space.
 To achieve this, we define the network $f$ using another \textit{auxiliary network} $u$ which also predicts deformations:

-As a result, it holds that $f(x_A, x_B) = f(x_B, x_A)^{-1}$ apart from errors introduced by the composition and inversion, resulting in a very low cycle-consistency error.
+By defining $f$ this way, it holds by construction that $f(x_A, x_B) = f(x_B, x_A)^{-1}$ apart from small numerical errors introduced by the composition and inversion.
 An additional benefit is that $f(x_A, x_A)$ equals the identity transformation, again apart from numerical inaccuracies, which is a natural requirement for a registration method.
 Applying the formulation in Equation \ref{eq:anti-symmetric_formulation} naively would double the computational cost.
 To avoid this we encode features from the inputs separately before feeding them to the deformation extraction network in Equation \ref{eq:anti-symmetric_formulation}.
 A similar approach has been used in recent registration methods \citep{estienne2021mics, young2022superwarp}.
 Denoting the feature extraction network by $h$, the modified formulation is